project-poodle/poodle/design.md

 ### Data Segment Consensus ###

-Each segment (poodle.raft.size) of the Poodle cluster on the hash ring forms a Raft consensus protocol, and keeps a segment of data in a distributed key/value store.
+Each segment (raft.size) of the Poodle cluster on the hash ring forms a Raft consensus protocol, and keeps a segment of data in a distributed key/value store.

 The membership of each raft consensus protocol is dynamically determined by the location of the node on the cluster.
 E.g.

-- if poodle.raft.size == 4, then for a specific node, itself, and 3 neighbor
+- if raft.size == 5, then for a specific node, itself, and 4 neighbor
   active nodes on the ring with location less than the current node are part of the same raft consensus

 The key value store is distributed to the ring and specific segmented by:

-- (hash value of the key) XOR (hash value of the domain)
+    SHA256( CONCAT(consensus, ':', table, 0x00, key) )

 # Proof of Stake #